jdbrice/RootMD/README.md

 # RootMD 🩺 👩🏼‍⚕️

-RootMD is a markdown processor for markdown with ROOT-flavored c++ code.
+Scientific reports/literate programming tool for CERN ROOT and c++.
+RootMD is a markdown (and other format) processor for mark up with ROOT-flavored c++ code.
 RootMD can execute c++ code and inject the output (from stdout, stderr) and link or embed image outputs.
 Provides a format for producing code + result for better documentation / notes.
 This is by design not a jupyter notebook, e.g. not a REPL-like environment.
 If you like Jupyter notebooks then use that :).

 ## Features
 - execute c++ code blocks via ROOT REPL